Art and Design Technology

 Students studying GCSE Fine Art will work independently to create personal and individual work exploring a variety of media including painting, sculpture, printmaking, digital manipulation and photography.
 There are two components, a portfolio of work worth 60% and an externally set task worth 40% of the marks.

-GCSE Design and Technology teaches students to develop their own design ideas and have first-hand experience of making their own innovative products.
-They have the opportunity to work independently using a range of materials, tools and machinery and also learn about sustainability, ergonomics and packaging.
-There are two components, an externally set practical task and a written paper, both worth 50% of marks
+Students wishing to explore 3D Design at GCSE follow the AQA Art and Design specification.
+This allows students to develop their own design ideas through researching relevant contextual sources for inspiration and having first hand experiences of making their own innovative products.
+They have the opportunity to work independently using a range of materials, tools and machinery.
+There are two components, a portfolio of work worth 60% and an externally set task work 40% of the overall grade.

 GCSE Food preparation and Nutrition teaches students about the following sub topics; food preparation skills, food, nutrition and health, food science, food safety, food choices and food provenance.
 50% of the final GCSE grade is awarded for coursework and 50% written exam.